RhiannaSookhy/Final-Project/README.md

 ## Introduction

 Welcome to my data-driven blog.
-This project features interactive plots generated from thorough data analysis, aimed at delving into the impact, primarily in terms of death toll, of both historical and current pandemics.
+This project features interactive plots generated from thorough data analysis, aimed at exploring the impact, primarily in terms of death toll, of both historical and current pandemics.

 Initially, the project provides a concise overview by examining pandemics that have had the highest and lowest death tolls, as well as their progression over time.
 Additionally, the geographical distribution of pandemics is visualised on a map to offer a spatial understanding of the data.